 Environment is understood as all topics dealing with sustainable protection, monitoring and exploitation of marine natural resources and coastal areas.

 The project aim is to develop a platform that will provide information about seabed (seafloor classification and bathymetry) as well as information about fishery resources using the SEMANTIC TS eBeem single beam acoustic system and the spatial data infrastructure provided by GET.
-The system will target sea shallow water (ranging from a few decimeters depth to 4080m, depending on the use) but it could also be used in inland waters like rivers, lakes, and ponds.
+The system will target sea shallow water (ranging from a few decimeters depth from 40 to 80m, depending on the use) but it could also be used in inland waters like rivers, lakes, and ponds.
 The SEMANTIC TS eBeem system is a brand new single beam acoustic system that can be used easily from a boat, coupled with a cloud platform to process the data.
 Using this system, the users can easily perform the measurements; upload the data to the cloud for further analysis and for the production of the final products and datasets.
 The objectives are:

 - To address new areas (hazardous areas, lakes, rivers, unnavigable zones) and improve significantly the monitoring coverage, by porting the system on a drone (USV).
 Some areas cannot be reached by a boat (both for safety and practical reasons) and the possibility to use a small USV embedding the eBeem system will increase the business opportunities.